Robert H. Williams (physicist)

-Robert H. Williams is a Senior Research Scientist at the Princeton Environmental Institute (PEI), Princeton University.
+Robert H. Williams is a senior research scientist at the Princeton Environmental Institute (PEI), Princeton University.

 He graduated from Yale University with a BS in physics in 1962, and from University of California, Berkeley with a PhD, in theoretical plasma physics, in 1967.

 He taught at University of Michigan, Physics Department, in 1970.

-In 1972, he became Chief Scientist with the Ford Foundation's Energy Policy Project.
+In 1972, he became Chief Scientist of the Ford Foundation's Energy Policy Project.